-After working in Clinical Biochemistry research at the University of Oxford, Emma then moved into the food industry working initially as a Process Technologist, then in different Technical Management roles for over 14 years.
+After working in Clinical Biochemistry research at the University of Oxford, Emma then moved into the food industry working initially as a Process Technologist, then in a variety of Technical and Project Management roles for over 14 years.

 She has experience in flour milling, bakery/snacks and a variety of chilled convenience food production operations and remains close to many industry stakeholders in her teaching and sector skills activities.

-As Academic Director for Degree Apprenticeships, Emma oversees QA and develops future systems and processes for the growing provision of undergraduate and postgraduate apprenticeship programmes across UoN.
-This includes meeting external and accreditation requirements for provision.
+As Academic Director for Degree Apprenticeships, Emma oversees the quality of teaching, and development of future systems and processes for the growing provision of Higher and Degree apprenticeship programmes across the University.
+This includes collaborative activities towards external and accreditation compliance for this provision.